When are your auctions and how can I get a copy of the catalogue?

 How does absentee bidding work?

 Absentee bidding works much the same as live bidding except that we bid on your behalf.
 You simply tell us which lots you wish to bid on and the maximum amount you wish to bid on each lot.
 Then, bidding on your behalf and subject to any competing bids, we attempt to buy each lot for you at the lowest possible price.
 For instance, if a lot has a low end estimate of $400 and there are only two bids, Bid “A” for $440 and Bid “B” for $500, the person that submitted Bid B would be awarded the lot for $460 (the next bid step above the second highest bid).
 In other words, you will only have to pay the bare minimum necessary to win the lot, not a penny more.
 In the event of matching high bids, the first bid that is received by us will be awarded the lot at the bid amount so it pays to submit your bids as soon as possible.

 Are there any additional (hidden) charges or costs associated with bidding?

-No. The Chicago Wine Company doesn’t charge a buyers’ premium so you will never pay more than the hammer price for your lot (with the exception of sales tax if applicable and/or shipping and storage).
-We can provide a variety of shipping options for you and we are happy to offer 120 days free temperature-controlled storage for any purchase including auction purchases.
+No. The Chicago Wine Company doesn’t charge a buyers’ premium so you will never pay more than the hammer price for your lot (with the exception of sales tax and storage/delivery, if applicable).
+Please see contact us for more information on delivery options.
+We are happy to offer 180 days free temperature-controlled storage for any purchase including auction purchases.
 For more information about shipping please see our Shipping & Storage page.

 If I bid absentee, how will I know if I was successful?